 Facebook group engagement 101

 The first rule of Facebook group engagement is to make sure your community is active in your group.
-For you to do this, the new members should see that the old members are actively engaging via comments, new posts, and reactions to the posts.
+For you to do this, the new members should see that the old members are actively engaging via comments, new updates, and reactions to the updates.

 Most of the people are lurkers in online communities.
 To convert them into “posters”, you need to break the ice yourself.
 It would help if you built the trust that posting in the group is no extraordinary feat.

 Your members need to believe that when they post something, they are talking to a group of like-minded people who are there to help each other out.

 It would help if you encouraged your group members to post on your group continually.
 Once someone post an update and gets good replies, they are likely to post again as soon as they have a question.
 Building such trust is what you want to achieve.

 Theme updates to increase Facebook group engagement

 The secret weapon that I mentioned at the beginning of this article is what they call “themed updates”.
 For instance, one of the groups that I am a member of, called “The Front Row” has separate updates for each day.

 Mondays are known as for “Mind Mapping Monday” where Jen shares an update asking members to post three things they want to accomplish in the following week.
 She encourages members to reflect on the three items from last week that they wanted to achieve.